davekinkead/thesis/outline.md

 My conclusion will be that democratic states, at least as we know them, can never justify their claims to authority but can only rationalise them.

+## Authority & Justification

+What's the difference between the state and the mafia?
+There are some obvious ones: size, ethnic heritage, access to resources etc.  But let's ignore these for a moment and focus on more relevant descriptive and normative criteria.
+Both groups exercise power over particular geographical areas.
+Both groups offer a non-voluntary policing and protection service.
+Both groups extract rents in return for that service.
+And both groups use violence against those they ostensibly claim to serve in order to further their aims.

+The key difference between the state and the mafia then, is normative.
+While both claim power and want obedience, and while we have strong prudential reasons for obeying bother, only in the case of the state do we have independent extra-prudential reasons for compliance.
+We have moral reasons to support and obey the state whereas we might have moral reasons to activity thwart the mafia.
+This is what we mean by political authority.

+Political authority is what gives us reasons to obey the state.
+But not just any reason will do.
+We might have moral duties towards other citizens or governments for a variety of reasons but only some of these reasons stem from political authority.
+Some of these other reasons are universal moral duties to all people.
+Other reasons might be purely prudential - the difference between de jure and de facto authority (examine Webber here).
+These reasons might be internally or externally imposed.

+It is only a special type of moral reason for action that constitutes legitimate political authority.
+This can be interpreted as the right to rule vs the obligation to obey vs a justification for action.
+Authority as the right to rule captures too little of the concept.
+Ruling becomes vacuous if there is no corresponding obligation to obey.
+Authority as a justification for action however captures too much.
+There might be many situations when a state's actions against a people are justified but they lack authority over those people.
+Unilateral responses to externalities like climate change, or encroachment into a neutral party's territory during war are some examples of this.
+Only when people have obligations to obey, may we say that those with the corresponding right to rule have authority.

+Following from @green our working definition of legitimate or _de jure_ authority might be something like this.

+> Someone or something has authority when their giving of content independent & pre-emptive reasons for action is sufficient to generate obligations of obedience.
+When a subject has sufficient reasons to take action just because someone one believes to have authority said so.

+So any account of political authority must show that (following @green and @simmons):

+  - it gives subjects moral reasons for obeying
+  - those reasons are content independent
+  - those reasons are binding on subject
+  - that all subjects must obey all laws.
+  - that subjects are bound to particular states

+So how can political authority be justified?
+Or stated another way, under what conditions is authority _legitimate_?
+A first step is to distinguish between justifications that generate permissibility, obligation, and the ideal.
+Another step is to examine types of moral obligations - associate, transactional, and natural duty obligation.

+Next, we must examine what it means to justify something.
+While my claim is that we must believe the state has authority, does any belief count?
+Here I segway to another critique of Webber and show why unfounded beliefs, contradictory or incoherent beliefs, or state brainwashing are insufficient for justifying authority.

+We must believe the state has political authority for the right reasons.
+We need to know that our beliefs are warranted.
+A number of accounts of when our beliefs are warranted _warrant_ are available.  @rawls offers public justification.
+A belief is warranted when it is supported by reasons that reasonable people would reasonably accept.
+This account is too strong however - it requires too much.
+It fails to adequately address a criteria for reasonableness which has lead to significant debate (see @quong & @gaus).
+In contrast, @rorty offers us anti-foundationalism.
+But this account is too weak.
+It doesn't place sufficient demands on the quality of belief or its transmission.

+Instead, I propose we adopt a minimalist account of the epistemic requirements of political justification - warranted transmission:

+>  A subject s's justification for belief p based on evidence e transmits to p's logical consequence belief q iff:
+>
+>    i)   s has justification for believing p based on e,
+>    ii)  s knows that q is deducible from p, and
+>    iii) s has justification for believing q in virtue of the satisfaction of (i) and (ii).

+Logical consequence is the key here.
+It eliminates incoherent or contradictory beliefs while being truth agnostic.
+It means that validity in prior to posterior belief is a necessary condition for political authority.
+And the consequence of this is that any account of political authority which is invalid cannot warrant the belief that that authority is legitimate.

+We now have a framework for analysing democratic authority in the rest of this thesis.
+Democratic authority may be rationalised - by offering reasons to make it tolerable _post hoc_.
+Democratic authority may be vindicated - by showing that certain desirable states of affairs are a probable consequent of it (see @cohen1971).
+Or democratic authority may be justified - shown to be legitimate by offering reasons that are warranted.

+I will show that no current account of democracy can justify political authority.

 ## Defining Democracy

 Democracy can be described descriptively or normatively.
 While many accounts are descriptive, they often have normative elements.